SqlCommand::BeginExecuteReader Method (AsyncCallback^, Object^, CommandBehavior)

 Assembly: System.Data (in System.Data.dll)

 An AsyncCallback delegate that is invoked when the command's execution has completed.
-Pass nullptr (Nothing in Microsoft Visual Basic) to indicate that no callback is required.
+Pass null (Nothing in Microsoft Visual Basic) to indicate that no callback is required.

 A user-defined state object that is passed to the callback procedure.
 Retrieve this object from within the callback procedure using the AsyncState property.